Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 {:toc}

-This guide describes how to run [Apache HBase](http://hbase.apache.org/), so that you can easily store HBase tables into Alluxio at various storage level.
+This guide describes how to run [Apache HBase](http://hbase.apache.org/), so that you can easily store HBase tables into Alluxio at various storage levels.

 ## Prerequisites

 The prerequisite for this part is that you have [Java](Java-Setup.html).
-Alluxio cluster should also be set up in accordance to these guides for either [Local Mode](Running-Alluxio-Locally.html) or [Cluster Mode](Running-Alluxio-on-a-Cluster.html).
+Your Alluxio cluster should also be set up in accordance to these guides for either [Local Mode](Running-Alluxio-Locally.html) or [Cluster Mode](Running-Alluxio-on-a-Cluster.html).